EpiKnightz/BowlingVSZombie/README.md

 - [Contributing](#acknowledgement)

 ## 🧐 About <a name = "about"></a>
-Personal game project trying to blend Slingshot RPG gameplay with Plant vs Zombie theme and quirkiness.
-Added on top are Card summoning system that inspired by Monster Train & Gacha games.
+Personal game project trying to blend Slingshot RPG gameplay with Plants vs Zombies theme and quirkiness.
+Added on top are Card summoning system inspired by Monster Train & Gacha games.
 Plus the strategic layer of roguelike game.
 Quite a mouthful there, I know.

-Probably (~~certainly~~) suffering from overscope but learning is learning.
+Probably (~~certainly~~) suffering from overscope, but learning is learning.

+Note: Due to licensing, no assets are committed.
+This is purely code-side that I made, while there are other implementations on Engine/Game C++ side as well to make it works.

 ## ⛏️ Made Using <a name = "built_using"></a>